bmelinden/vbSPT/README.txt

 v 1.1.3 (2015-12-08):
  - VB3_getResult.m handles calls with runinput files in different folders
  - changed how parallellization in handled, to adhere to the new set of commands (parpool, gcp) in matlab R2015b.
+Users with old matlab versions might wish to stick with 1.1.2.
 --------------------------------------------------------------------------
 v 1.1.2 (2014-11-19): minor bugfix, mainly to satisfy new mex compiler
  - removed C++ style comments in HMMcore*.c files to please the mex